sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread/white-bread-loaf.md

     ]
 ---

 To me, white bread conjures up two specific treats: one is a deliciously soft bacon butty, with thick smoked back bacon and tomato ketchup; the other is a single slice, smeared with a thick layer of salted butter and a row of chip shop chips drenched in salt and vinegar.
 White bread is a treat and such a wonderfully moreish treat it is.
 Of course, you can buy perfectly good white bread from the supermarket but there is nothing better than freshly baked bread.
 So, for this post I will be reviewing recipes from four famous chefs: Paul Hollywood, Delia Smith, Dominic Chapman and Jamie Oliver; experimenting with ingredients to see the effects it has on the end result and defining my perfect white loaf based on my findings.
-So if you love white bread and want a recipe that explains why it is best rather than just giving you the recipe, this is the place to come to.
+So if you love white bread and want a recipe that explains what it is that makes it the best recipe, rather than just giving you a recipe then this is the place to come to.

-# Celebrity Bread Recipes

 ## Paul Hollywood's Basic White Tin Bread